qinmoelei/competition-examples/chalab-examples/Iris/starting_kit/README.md

 - The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Iris challenge.
 At the prompt type:
   `jupyter-notebook README.ipynb`

+- Download the public_data and replace the sample_data with it.

-- modify sample_code_submission to provide a better model
+- Modify sample_code_submission to provide a better model.

-- zip the contents of sample_code_submission (without the directory, but with metadata), or
+- Zip the contents of sample_code_submission (without the directory, but with metadata) to create a submission to the challenge.

-- download the public_data and run:
+- Alternatively, to create a sample result submission run:

   `python ingestion_program/ingestion.py public_data sample_result_submission ingestion_program sample_code_submission`

-then zip the contents of sample_result_submission (without the directory).
+- Zip the contents of sample_result_submission (without the directory).

 (2) If you are a challenge organizer and use this starting kit as a template, ensure that: